-Want to be the captain of your own European vacation?
-Read writer Deanna Connell’s day-by-day account of life on Canal du Midi.
+Want to captain your own European vacation?
+Read our day-by-day account of life on the Canal du Midi.

 The best family vacations happen when we simply go with the flow.
 That’s why we took a cue from European boating enthusiasts and drove our very own Le Boat down one of France’s most famous canals, the Canal du Midi.
 My family of six went in search of a little slice of peaceful country life and came away with new friendships, new skills, and memories to last a lifetime.